-CBF workshops are designed for family carers or professionals/support staff caring for children or adults who have severe learning disabilities.
-The workshops are also suitable for those caring for children or adults with severe learning disabilities and autism, but would not be relevant for those caring for someone with Aspergers/Autism who has good communication skills.
+CBF workshops are specifically designed for families or professionals/support staff directly supporting children, young people or adults who have severe learning disabilities.
+The workshops are also suitable for those caring for children, young people or adults with moderate learning disabilities and autism but would not be relevant for those caring for people with Asperger syndrome/Autism with no leaning disability and who have good communication skills.

-Note: The CBF workshops aim for a holistic partnership approach to behaviour support, so for the maximum impact we recommend that everyone involved in providing care to a specific child or adult attend the workshops – i.e. family carers, support staff, teachers, teaching assistants and learning support staff, health workers, short break staff, etc. Please contact the CBF to discuss.
+The CBF workshops aim to promote a holistic partnership approach to behaviour support, so for the maximum impact we recommend that everyone likely to be involved in providing support attend the workshops – i.e. family carers, siblings over 16 years old, teachers, teaching assistants and learning support staff, health workers, short break staff, emergency service personnel etc.

 How many people can attend a workshop?